Scripts

 “Hi, X. Would you be willing to give a presentation about ABC sometime in month?
 Your inside expertise would be super interesting for our group, and I’d really appreciate it.”

-1 week before, send a reminder text in the form of asking for info for a Facebook post:
+A few weeks before, send a reminder text in the form of asking for info for a Social Media Postt:

 “Hi, X. Looking forward to your presentation on day.
-For the Facebook announcement post, could you send me
+We’d like to make a post on social media for you. could you send me

 – Title